-Of course, Palladium was not the ones who introduced TMNT (or Teenage Mutant Hero Turtles) to 80s and 90s children, the folks at Mirage Studios were responsible for that and held the copyrights.
-However, they made a deal with Palladium to create the TMNT RPG series.
-The first book Palladium pushed out was TMNT and Other Strangeness.
+Mirage Studios actually created TMNT and held the copyrights, however, they made a deal with Palladium to create the TMNT RPG series, and the first book Palladium pushed out was the TMNT sourcebook.

-Starting in 1986, Palladium would release shorter supplement books to go along with characters created from the TMNT sourcebook.
-The first to be released would be After The Bomb.
-The story of After The Bomb begins after “The Big Death” that happens in the late 21st century.
-“The Big Death” began with a war, then a plague and eventually ending with nuclear winter which caused some survivors to mutate into creatures.
+Starting in 1986, Palladium released shorter supplement books to go along with characters created from the TMNT sourcebook.
+The first to be released was After The Bomb.
+That story begins after “The Big Death” of the late 21st century.
+“The Big Death” began with a war, then a plague and eventually ended with a nuclear winter, which caused some survivors to mutate into creatures.

-You can play as a mutant animal going against the evil human empire, or vice versa.
-After The Bomb took place in the Eastern United States seaboard, stretching as south to modern-day Georgia to as north in New England.
-In the first page, the folks at Palladium asked its readers if After The Bomb had interested them and encouraged them to contact the company via mail.
+You can play as a mutant animal going against the evil human empire or vice versa.
+After The Bomb takes place on the Eastern United States seaboard from Georgia to New England.

-The second release titled Road Hogs followed After The Bomb with the first paragraph thanking the readers on the overwhelming response.
-Road Hogs took place on the western seaboard of the United States.
-Overall, the After The Bomb series would release six books from 1986 to 1992, ending with Mutants in Orbit.
+Due to overwhelming fan response, the second release, titled Road Hogs, took place on the western seaboard of the United States.
+Overall, the After The Bomb series included six books from 1986 to 1992, ending with Mutants in Orbit.
 I suppose they were able to advance after “The Big Death” and head to Mars.

 Saturday 29th of April, I travelled an hour and 20 minutes from my hometown of Sterling Heights to Frankenmuth.
 Around the last weekend of each April, Frankenmuth throws a 80s party to help benefit cancer research.
 It’s been a while since I have attended an 80s gig and I thought I should go, for my own enjoyment and for this site.